Guy-Sol/guy-sol.github.io/_pages/teaching.md

 4. Skills for successful academic study

-Guy currently supervises two PhD students.
-He has previously supervised MSc students on working on 'Geospatial Data Science and Urban Systems' projects.
+Guy currently supervises one PhD student.
+He has previously supervised MSc students on working on 'Geospatial Data Science and Urban Systems' and 'Remote Sensing' projects.